Electric field control of a quantum spin liquid in weak Mott insulators: Effective Spin Model

 The effective Hamiltonian obtained, which is obtained by replacing Eqs.~\eqref{eq:S1}-\eqref{eq:S3} into Eq.~\eqref{eq:Heff_expansion}, truncating to order $O(t^4/U^3)$, and then projecting to the singly occupied subspace, yields a spin model.
 We need to pick a specific form of the electric potential to write down this spin model in a compact form.
 We choose the potential $\Phi_i$ derived from the uniform electric field $\mathbf{E} = E(\cos(\theta+\pi/6),\sin(\theta+\pi/6))$, where $\theta$ is measured with respect to $\mathbf{a}_1 = (\sqrt{3}/2,1/2)$ (see Fig.~\ref{fig:lattice_and_BZ} for our coordinate convention).
 The resulting effective spin model is

-where the sum over $n$ represents the sum over inequivalent bonds in the presence of an electric field (see Fig.~\ref{fig:lattice_and_BZ}).
+where the sum over $n$ represents the sum over inequivalent bonds in the presence of an electric field, and the couplings $J_1,J_2,J_3$ are the first, second, and third nearest neighbor Heisenberg interactions (see Fig.~\ref{fig:lattice_and_BZ}).
 The particular forms of the couplings and their dependence on the electric field are lengthy and listed in Appendix~\ref{app:couplings}. $H_\text{ring}$ is the ring exchange term generated by the $t/U$ expansion:

 where the detailed expressions of $J^{(n)}_r(\theta)$ are shown in Appendix~\ref{app:couplings}.
 We note that the exchange constants satisfy the typical values for the triangular lattice in the limit $E\to 0$ \cite{cookmeyer_four-spin_2021}